 Anyway, that’s about it.
 Below is the first table with the 10 fastest lineups.
 The 10 slowest are listed further down.
 All stats are according to NBA.com:

 There’s a nice mix of lineups.
-Some go small with a big man to work around like Houston with Dwight Howard and Portland with LaMarcus Aldridge, each with four players to spread the floor with a couple of them able to slash.
-For the Blazers, Mo Williams is basically replacing Robin Lopez which makes it understandable that they’d make the game as fast as possible.
-Also understandable is that they don’t stop opponents anywhere as efficiently as Houston’s four-out lineup.
+Some go small with a big man to work around like Houston with Dwight Howard and Portland with LaMarcus Aldridge, each with four players to spread the floor and some able to slash.
+For the Blazers, Mo Williams basically replaces Robin Lopez, understandable to see it make the game as fast as possible.
+Also understandable is that they don’t stop opponents as efficiently as Houston’s unit.

-Some standard-looking lineups (at least by position) involve Denver’s, the Lakers’, Phoenix’s, San Antonio’s and Oklahoma City’s, though only Denver’s yields a positive net rating even with the interesting pairing of J.J.
-Hickson and Timofey Mozgov up front.
+Some more standard-looking lineups involve Denver’s, the Lakers’, Phoenix’s, San Antonio’s and Oklahoma City’s, though only Denver’s yields a positive net rating.
 In time, the Spurs’ and Thunder’s lineups should even out.
 No lineup with Kevin Durant and Russell Westbrook should be that bad.
 Same goes for Tim Duncan with Tony Parker, etc.

-Now to the 10 slowest lineups, sorted by most snail-like to least snail-like:
+Now to the 10 slowest lineups, sorted by most snail-like to least:

 Utah’s lineup looks like one used in the last minutes of a blowout.
 That’s all I take away from theirs.